CGAJAY/HTML-PROJECT2/README.md

 # HTML-PROJECT2
-Contains  a basic webpage for a fictional restaurant menu.
+Contains  a basic webpage for Lacaffe restaurant menu.